-- Maintain a cumulative, weighted, 9-12 grade average above 90. - Show a positive attitude toward the school and its regulations. - > Document the performance of at least 12 hours of community service per school year.
-See the National Honor Society faculty advisor for the guidelines regarding community service.
+- > Complete and submit an application by the assigned deadline. - > Maintain a cumulative, weighted, 9-12 GPA above 90.0000%. - Show a positive attitude toward the school and its regulations. - Document the performance of at least 12 hours of community service per school year.
+Contact Mrs. Gilson or Mrs. Saylor for the guidelines regarding community service.